XplosiON1232/ellicious-dcbai/README.md

 ## Features
 - ✨ Easy to setup and use
-- 🫂 Works in dms and servers
+- 🤝 Works in dms and servers
 - 🗣️ Can have conversations with multiple people at once
+- 😊 Realistic conversations powered by [character.ai](https://beta.character.ai)

+### Upcoming features
+- 👀 Ability to see and understand images
+- 🖼️ Ability to generate photos and send them